 Giveaways have been one of the best and most useful marketing strategies on Instagram.
 Ever since their inception, businesses have been known for hosting engaging giveaways on their account.

 80% of all users on Instagram follow at least one business profile.
 Having that in mind, you might want to jump on that bandwagon sooner than later.
-Also, Instagram profiles that host Giveaways of any sort grow 70% faster than those who don’t.
+Also, Instagram profiles that host Giveaways of any sort grow 70% faster than those that don’t.

 Here are just some of the benefits:

 - A tighter bond with your followers and customers;

 Hosting one of these bad boys may seem too complicated at first.
 And even though there’s a lot of details to be on the lookout for – it’s not all that hard.

 Here are the main aspects you should be focusing on.

 - The theme.
 Before anything else, it’s important to have a creative theme that will be present all throughout the giveaway.
 Whether it’s holiday-inspired or not, keep it original and cohesive!

 - The prize.
 After you’ve decided what theme you are going to go with, it’s time to have your eyes on the prize!
 Coming up with what the winner takes home is the most important part.
 A lot of users compete for the prize, but not to worry.
 This only means more exposure and engagement for you!

 - The rules.
 Composing a list of requirements for participating in the giveaway on Instagram is an essential aspect.
 This decision directly influences what kind of engagement you’ll get.
 For example, here are the most popular ones: Like the photo, follow your Instagram profile, share the photo, leave a comment, use your Branded Hashtag, tag your friends, etc. Never forget to wish your followers good luck as well!